albruevich/Text-Quest-Editor/README.md

 <img src="docs/param_types.webp" width="680">

-*(For critical values you can also set images and sounds — this will be described later.)*
+*(For critical values you can also set images and sounds — this will be explained later.)*

 ---

-#### 5. Disable Parameter
+#### 5. Disabling a Parameter

-You can disable a parameter by unchecking the checkbox to the left of it.
+You can disable a parameter by unchecking the box to the left of it.

 In this case, the parameter will not be used in the quest.